3 Simple Tips To Lose Weight During Winter

 Why Exercise Outside In Cold Weather?

 Even though you may not want to[6], exercising outside in moderately cold weather can actually make your time working out more effective.
-Your body has to use up energy just keeping you warm, so you actually will lose more calories standing outside in the cold than standing inside where it’s warm.
+Your body has to use up energy just to keep you warm, so you actually will lose more calories standing outside in the cold than standing inside where it’s warm.
 That’s on top of the calories you burn in your workout.

 There are a number of other health benefits to spending some time out in the cold.
 For example, it’s possible cold weather workouts can reduce the impact of allergies[7].
 In terms of losing weight, one of the most important is the increased activity of brown fat cells[8]

 When we think of fat, we’re thinking of white fat cells.
-We store excess energy in white fat for use later, but too much of it can cause all of the health problems associated with obesity.
+We store excess energy in white fat for use later, but too much of it can cause all of the health problems associated with obesity

-It’s also possible that cold weather actually causes your body to create more brown fat cells[10], which also then burn more calories.
+It’s also possible that cold weather actually causes your body to create more brown fat cells[10], which also then burns more calories.
 Brown fat cells may also have a range of other health benefits, though we don’t fully understand everything they do.

-One important thing to remember is that, while cold weather workouts can be great, cold weather can be dangerous.
+One important thing to remember is that, while cold-weather workouts can be great, cold weather can be dangerous.
 Dress appropriately, pay attention to your body’s warning signs, and have somewhere to go if there’s a problem.

 While cold weather workouts might be more effective, to lose weight and keep it off you need to form or reinforce healthy habits.
 Eating healthy and finding ways to exercise, even when it’s freezing out, is always going to be the best way to lose weight.

-+ 17 sources
++ 10 sources

 Health Canal avoids using tertiary references.
 We have strict sourcing guidelines and rely on peer-reviewed studies, academic researches from medical associations and institutions.
 To ensure the accuracy of articles in Health Canal, you can read more about the editorial process here